 Event organizers have the option of riding in their own event or receiving worker points.
 A maximum of 3 organizers for Hare Scramble events and 5 for Cross Country events can receive points.
 Points will be awarded based on the riders best season result plus one position. (ex.
 Best finish is 3rd, they will receive 2nd place equivalent worker points.)
+Worker points will only be awarded for one event per season.

-1.3.1.1 The following criteria must be met:

-- Must be a true organizer.
+- 1.3.1.1 The following criteria must be met: - Must be a true organizer.
 An organizer is a person who applies for the event insurance, TFA's from the forestry, GPS and flag a course, ordering trophies, ordering T-shirts, prizes, helping the day of the event with office set up, sign in, staging area, check points, medical staff on site, and in general are the go to people of the event. - Must be on site for both days of their event. - Must be able to compete at the time of the event. - 5 days PRIOR TO EVENT notice of who wants to receive their points must be submitted to the Off-Road Administrator.
-A form will be sent out in each Promoter package and must be faxed or emailed back to the Off-Road Administrator. - Points are not transferable to anyone else. - You cannot win a Provincial title with only promoter points.
+A form will be sent out in each Promoter package and must be faxed or emailed back to the Off-Road Administrator. - Points are not transferable to anyone else. - You cannot win a Provincial title with only promoter points. - you can only receive promoter points for one race per season.